burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. C++, to some extent, forces you to be aware of the hardware level.
 It's not clear whether it is good or bad:

-   * On one side, when you want to try an idea, interpretable language provides a fast way to do that if you are not going to touch hardware features or operating system features.
+   * On one side, when you want to try an idea, interpretable language provides a fast way to do that if you are not going to touch hardware features or operating system features and you will not measure actual time or bytes in any form.
    * On the other hand, widespread usage of interpretable languages will lead to situations in which many people will not know how the computer works.
 You will lose the ability to distinguish a big lie from a small lie and truth in the context of computing machines.

 6. The next problem that people with Python backgrounds face is the need to install Toolchains and Build systems.
 In fact, if you are new to these languages then you even have to learn the syntax of build systems e.g. [CMake](https://cmake.org/).
 With scripting language, such a thing is absent in the first place.
 Once you have the interpreter installed, and you install needed libraries via the package manager in scripting languages, you just launch the script if it implements standalone functionality (conceptually).